Pacific School's New Home Study Program - Frequently Asked Questions

 While documentation must be in a form approved by the teacher and district, there is flexibility in the types of activities that qualify for each of these areas.
 Ways to document work include:

-The goals of the program are for each student to achieve the skills outlined in the California State Standards at or above grade level and to make considerable gains in their overall academic skills each year.
-While the teacher will provide adopted and supplemental curricular materials to each family, there is flexibility about how each student achieves these goals.
+The goals of the program are for each student to achieve the skills outlined in the California State Standards at or above grade level (Course Descriptions) AND to make considerable gains in their overall academic skills each year.
+While the teacher provides adopted and supplemental curricular materials to each family, there is flexibility about how each student achieves these goals.
 Families who wish to provide their own materials or design their own projects may do so as long as these materials or projects support the student in achieving the goals above.
 (Please note that no materials with religious content may be counted towards the student’s official school work, unless they are part of a social studies unit on history or comparative religion.)

 Definitely.
 If your student can demonstrate grade-level skills, they will be encouraged to continue to learn, grow, and develop their skills above grade level.